Jackie Jensen

 [edit] Biographical Information

 After graduating from high school, Jensen went into the Navy in 1945.
-He was sent to radio school and then to the disciplinary barracks in Farragut, ID to teach swimming to prisoners.
-He went to the University of California in 1946 and though not recruited for football was an All-American halfback.
-He played in the Rose Bowl in 1949 on a California team which lost to Northwestern.
+He was sent to radio school and then to the disciplinary barracks in Farragut, Idaho (presumably Farragut State Park as there is no municipality called Farragut) to teach swimming to prisoners.
+A star football and baseball player in college, he went to the University of California in 1946, and though not recruited for football, became an All-American halfback.
+He played in the Rose Bowl in 1949 on a California team which lost to Northwestern University.

-Jensen played in 1438 major league games as an outfielder for the Yankees, Washington Senators and Boston Red Sox.
-He appeared as a pinch runner in Game 3 of the 1950 World Series, as well as in three All Star games.
-He was 1958 American League MVP.
-He established MLB records for times grounded into double play with 32 in 1954, sacrifice flies in a season with 12 in 1955.
+Jensen played in 1,438 major league games as an outfielder for the Yankees, Washington Senators and Boston Red Sox.
+He appeared as a pinch runner in Game 3 of the 1950 World Series, as well as in three All-Star Games.
+He established major league records for times grounded into double play with 32 in 1954 and sacrifice flies in a season with 12 in 1955.
 Both records have since been broken.

-Jensen died at age 55 in 1982 from a heart attack and is buried at Amherst Cemetery in Amherst, VA.
-He was inducted into the College Football Hall of Fame in 1984 posthumously.
-He remains the only man to play in the Rose Bowl, East-West Shrine Game, the World Series, and baseball's All-Star game.
+He coached baseball at the University of Nevada (1970-1971) and the University of California (1974-1977).
+He then moved to Virginia in 1977 to operate a Christmas tree farm and run a baseball camp.
+He died at age 55 in 1982 from a heart attack and is buried at Amherst Cemetery in Amherst, VA.
+He was inducted into the College Football Hall of Fame in 1984, posthumously.
+He remains the only man to play in the Rose Bowl, East-West Shrine Game, the World Series, and baseball's All-Star Game.

 [edit] Notable Achievements